 I previously held positions as the lead fundraising professional for the International Center of Photography, a distinguished museum and educational institution based in New York City; Repair the World, a national nonprofit promoting volunteerism by Jewish young adults; Learning Leaders, a NYC-based nonprofit training volunteers to serve in 800 city public schools; and Publicolor, an innovative youth development after-school program.

-I began my nonprofit career building and directing the development special events department of the NYU Medical Center (now NYU Langone Health), where I worked closely with numerous trustees; designed and launched flagship events such as the opening of the NYU Cancer Institute and its Inaugural Gala; and recruited, trained, and managed a team that planned and implemented over a dozen major galas and hundreds of other benefits and cultivation events annually.
+I began my nonprofit career building and directing the development special events department of the NYU Medical Center (now NYU Langone Health), where I worked closely with numerous trustees; designed and launched flagship events such as the opening of the NYU Cancer Institute and its Inaugural Gala; and recruited, trained, and managed a team that planned and implemented hundreds of benefits and cultivation events annually.

-I graduated from Harvard and later pursued Ph.D. studies in Art History at Columbia, where I received an M.A. in Art History and Archaeology.
+I graduated from Harvard-Radcliffe and later pursued Ph.D. studies in Art History at Columbia, where I received an M.A. in Art History and Archaeology.

-I serve as an occasional panelist, moderator, and instructor in the areas of fundraising and board development and have served on the Selection Committee of the NPCC Nonprofit Excellence Awards since 2017.
+I serve as an occasional panelist, moderator, and instructor in the areas of fundraising and board development and have served on the Selection Committee of the Nonprofit Excellence Awards since 2017.